casebeer/factual/README.md

     v2_session = factual.v2.Session(api_key="deadbeef")
 	...

-Note that you'll need to provide a v2 API key using the <tt>api_key</tt> argument.
+Note that you'll need to provide a v2 API key using the `api_key` argument.
 Factual issues v2 API keys via a different process than for v3 API credentials.

 In the v2 API, you can also modify a record in the Playpen: